gohyuhan/crab-gnupg/README.md

 To check out how to use ``crab-gnupg``, check the [docs](docs/usage.md) here

 ## Change Logs
+### v0.1.2
+Released: 2024-01-10
+Complete REAME.md and documentation on usage.md page.
+No changes to the current codebase and functionality.

 ### v0.1.1
+Released: 2024-12-12
 Initial crate Publish.
 This includes GnuPG key managment and file operation like:

 - generate key